‘Terminator’ Star Linda Hamilton Says She Hasn’t Had Sex For ‘At Least 15 Years’

 With that being the criteria for holding back while living in “a city whose lively spirit she treasures,” as well as her attachment to her two dogs — an Anatolian Shepherd named Turk and a small lap dog named Noodle — the actress in Hamilton took one more shot.
 This was more than two decades after she left that life and her Malibu mansion behind.

 But Linda Hamilton agreed to head back to the promised land to reprise Sarah Connor.
-The character she described was a “broken being at the beginning… a woman without a country, adrift and full of rage.”
+She described the character as being a “broken being at the beginning… a woman without a country, adrift and full of rage.”

-Indeed, this cineamatic soldier, armed with her sacred Lee Strasberg training, put in “10 times the effort” to flush out Sarah with whom she appearently continues to possess a love/hate relationship.
+Indeed, this cinematic soldier — armed with her sacred Lee Strasberg training — put in “10 times the effort” to flush out Sarah with whom she apparently continues to possess a love-hate relationship.
 By now, that feeling is probably part of this tireless performer’s real personality as seen through the lens of her two failed marriages as well as her apparent lack of need for a current sex partner.